sigp/shuffling_sandbox/README.md

 ## Shuffler Implementations

  - `src/shufflers/v2_1_spec.py`: the implementation from the beacon_chain
    specification.
-The author of this repository believes this to be buggy.
  - `src/shufflers/v2_1_spec_modified.py`: the implementation from the
-   beacon_chain specification modified fix the perceived bugs.
+   beacon_chain specification modified fix some perceived bugs.
  - `src/shufflers/reference.py`: a reference implementation, designed for readability.